Harry-Deng/Harry-Deng/README.md

 <br>

 **I have been conducting:**
-- ~~⚔️ An attack scheme targeting large models in text-generated graphs.~~ (Under Review)
+- ~~⚔️ Bypassing the censorship of Text2Image large models.~~ (Under Review)

-- 🤖 Security issues of combining LLM with robotic vision.
+- 🤖 Security issues of Image Caption Model.

 - 🚗 Security and Privacy Protection in VANETs.
 <br>